OwnKng/models-for-eda---linear-regression/README.md

 ## How have house prices in England and Wales changed since 2008?

-Data on median property prices in England and Wales is published quarterly by the Office for National Statistics, using data from the Land Registry.
+Data on median property prices in England and Wales is published quarterly by the UK’s Office for National Statistics, using data from the Land Registry.
 It is available here:
 <https://www.ons.gov.uk/peoplepopulationandcommunity/housing/datasets/medianhousepricefornationalandsubnationalgeographiesquarterlyrollingyearhpssadataset09>

 The Excel document contains house prices for different administrative